TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendLayout/Index.rst

 Each column position can span several columns and or several rows.
 Each column position must have a distinct number between 0 and n assigned.
 It is best practise to always assign "0" to the main column if there is such a thing as a main column.
-Multiple Backend Layouts that contain similar parts, i.e. header, footer, aside, ... should within one project have the same number assigned each.
-This simplifies sliding up to find content within one column position to use content of a parent page across layouts.
+Multiple Backend Layouts that contain similar parts, i.e. header, footer, aside, ...  should each have assigned the same number within one project.
+This leads to a uniform position of the content, which makes it more clear for further use.

 .. _be-layout-simple-example: